MilliPress/MilliCache/README.md

 > [!INFO]
 >
 > Another WordPress environment will be available under `http://localhost:8889` for the Playwright tests.
-> Please note that this instance is configured for testing, e.g. with 5-second Cache-TTL.
+> Please note that this instance is configured for testing, e.g., with 5-second Cache-TTL.
 > So better to play with the first instance.

 ```bash